Back to Blog

 The Bottom Line

 Which Trillet product is right for you?
-If you are a small business that needs an AI receptionist for missed calls, Trillet's D2C plan starts at $49/month with 150 minutes and $0.20/minute overage.
+If you are a small business that needs an AI receptionist for missed calls, Trillet's D2C plan is $49/month with 150 minutes included and $0.20/minute overage.
 If you are an agency or reseller looking to offer AI receptionists to your own clients, Trillet's White-Label platform starts at $99/month with $0.12/minute usage costs.

 Total Cost at Real Usage: The Numbers

 Two things stand out.
 First, Dialzara's cost curve is the steepest in the market because $0.48/minute overage compounds fast.
 A business using 400 minutes pays $192.20, more than six times the advertised $29.
-Second, Rosie's pricing is deceptively binary: you stay under 250 minutes and pay $49, or you upgrade to $149 with no middle ground.
+Second, per-call and per-caller models (AIRA, Goodcall) snap to plan tiers rather than scaling smoothly, so a small increase in volume can trigger a large jump in the bill.

-Trillet's cost curve is the flattest.
-The combination of 150 included minutes and $0.20/minute overage means the jump from base price to 400 minutes of usage is $50 in overage, not $163 (Dialzara) or a forced $100 plan upgrade (Rosie).
+Trillet's cost curve is the flattest of the per-minute options.
+The combination of 150 included minutes and $0.20/minute overage means the jump from base price to 400 minutes of usage is $50 in overage, not $163 (Dialzara).
+Trillet still charges for those overage minutes.
+It simply charges the least per minute and lets you see exactly what each minute adds.

 Per-Minute vs. Per-Call Billing: Why the Model Matters

 Short calls burn the same budget as long ones.
 A spam call that slips through filtering, a wrong number, or a quick "what are your hours?" call costs the same as a detailed appointment booking.
-On AIRA's Starter plan (30 calls at $24.95/month), each call effectively costs $0.83 regardless of length.
+On AIRA's Starter plan (30 calls at $24.95/month, $1.50 per call after), each call effectively costs $1.50 regardless of length.

 Volume prediction is harder.
 Most businesses can estimate total call minutes from phone records, but predicting the number of discrete calls is less intuitive.
 A business might field 80 calls in a slow month and 150 in a busy one, making per-call budgeting unreliable.

 Average call duration shifts the math.
-If your average call is 2 minutes, AIRA's per-call pricing works out to roughly $0.42/minute on the Starter plan.
-If your average call is 5 minutes, the effective per-minute rate drops to about $0.17.
-That kind of variance makes it difficult to project monthly costs accurately.
+If your average call is 2 minutes, AIRA's $1.50 per-call rate works out to $0.75/minute.
+If your average call is 5 minutes, the effective per-minute rate drops to $0.30.
+That kind of variance makes it difficult to project monthly costs accurately, and even the best case ($0.30/minute) is higher than Trillet's $0.20/minute overage.
+Goodcall's per-caller model has the same problem in a different shape: you cannot know in advance how many unique people will call.

 Per-minute billing (Dialzara, Phonely, Trillet) is more transparent because the cost scales linearly with actual usage.
 A 2-minute call costs twice as much as a 1-minute call.
-The AI Receptionist Pricing Models Explained guide covers these billing structures in more detail.
+The AI Receptionist Pricing Models Explained guide covers these billing structures in more detail, and the AI Receptionist Guide for Small Businesses explains how included minutes work alongside the per-minute rate.

 What to Look for in AI Receptionist Pricing

 Comparing AI receptionists on sticker price alone misses most of the real cost.
-Four variables determine what you actually pay each month.
+Four variables determine what you actually pay each month: how many minutes or calls are included, the overage rate, whether the provider forces plan upgrades, and which features are gated behind higher tiers.

 Included minutes (or calls) relative to your volume